IgniteUI/igniteui-docfx/en/components/themes/sass/presets/material.md

     // IMPORTANT, the primary and secondary colors are required
     $primary: $primary-color,
     $secondary: $secondary-color,
-    // The $grays will ensure that all the black text, borders, etc will
+    // The $gray will ensure that all the black text, borders, etc will
     // become a shade of white in order to be visible against a dark background
-    $grays: #fff
+    $gray: #fff
     // Since all individual components use the $default-palette by default, if you don't specify the rest of the colors like $info and $error they will use their default values from the $default-palette
 );